Manuel Ángel

-Manuel Ángel Morán Ibáñez (born March 15, 2004) is a Spanish footballer who plays as a midfielder for Real Madrid Castilla.
+Manuel Ángel Morán Ibáñez (born 15 March 2004), known as Manuel Ángel, is a Spanish footballer who plays as a midfielder for club Fulham.

 Early life

-Manuel Ángel is nicknamed "Mami" as an abbreviation of his full name.
+Manuel Ángel is nicknamed "Mami" which is the acronym of his full name.

 Club career

+Youth career

-As a youth player, Manuel Ángel joined the youth academy of Spanish La Liga side Real Madrid, where he was regarded as one of the club's most important players.
+As a youth player, Manuel Ángel joined the youth academy of Spanish La Liga side Real Madrid, where he was regarded as one of the club's most important central midfielders.

+Real Madrid

+Manuel Ángel made made his debut for the senior team on 16 January 2026 in a Copa del Rey defeat against Albacete.
+He came on as a substitute, replacing Jorge Cestero in the 86th minute.
+On 11 March, he made his UEFA Champions League debut as substitute in a 3–0 win over Manchester City.
+On 14 March, he played his second game in La Liga, scoring an own goal in a 4–1 win against Elche.

+Fulham

+On 1 September 2026, Manuel Ángel signed a three-year contract with Premier League club Fulham.
+The move reunited him with his former coach at Real Madrid, Álvaro Arbeloa.

 International career

-He represented Spain internationally at the 2023 UEFA European Under-19 Championship.
+Manuel Ángel represented Spain internationally at the 2023 UEFA European Under-19 Championship.

 Style of play

-He mainly operates as a midfielder and has been described as "fundamental in getting the ball out, it is worth highlighting his good decision-making and associative capacity.
+Manuel Ángel mainly operates as a midfielder and has been described as "fundamental in getting the ball out, it is worth highlighting his good decision-making and associative capacity.
 He handles both legs, creates, distributes and empties in defense".

 Personal life

-Manuel Ángel is a native of Albaida del Aljarafe (Sevilla), Spain.
+Manuel Ángel is a native of Albaida del Aljarafe, Spain.